 Data not available

--In some patients treated with once daily dosing, the antihypertensive effect may diminish toward the end of the dosing interval.
+- In some patients treated with once daily dosing, the antihypertensive effect may diminish toward the end of the dosing interval.
 In such patients, an increase in dosage or twice daily administration should be considered.

--If blood pressure is not adequately controlled with enalapril alone, a diuretic may be added.
+- If blood pressure is not adequately controlled with enalapril alone, a diuretic may be added.

--If enalapril is added to a diuretic, the dose of diuretic should be reduced before the initiation of enalapril.
+- If enalapril is added to a diuretic, the dose of diuretic should be reduced before the initiation of enalapril.

--To reduce the likelihood of hypotension, the diuretic should be discontinued 2 to 3 days prior to beginning therapy with enalapril.
+- To reduce the likelihood of hypotension, the diuretic should be discontinued 2 to 3 days prior to beginning therapy with enalapril.
 If blood pressure is not controlled with enalapril alone, diuretic therapy should be resumed.

--If diuretic therapy cannot be discontinued, an initial dose of 2.5 mg (oral) or 0.625 mg (IV) should be used with careful medical supervision for several hours and until blood pressure has stabilized.
+- If diuretic therapy cannot be discontinued, an initial dose of 2.5 mg (oral) or 0.625 mg (IV) should be used with careful medical supervision for several hours and until blood pressure has stabilized.

--Drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus.
+- FETAL TOXICITY: If pregnancy is detected, this drug should be discontinued as soon as possible.
+Drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus.